martell-n-tardy/Take-Home-Challenges/README.md

 # Take-home Challenges
-Most companies hiring for data science positions send a take-home challenge as part of the interview process.
-In this repository, two real-world take-home challenges, from well-known companies, are completed.
+Most companies hiring for Data Science positions send a take-home challenge as part of the interview process.
+In this repository, two real-world take-home challenges, from well-known companies, have been completed for practice.

 ## Contents
 * **Ultimate Technologies Inc. :** this challenge comes from Ultimate Technologies Inc., a transportation network company that has disrupted the taxi and logistics industry.
 In this challenge...